xihaoCCC/Predicting_Job_Change_Intentions/Proposal.md

 #### Author: Xihao Cao
 #### Date: 11/2/2021
 ## Personal Statement:
-Big Data is one of the most popular topics in society, and almost every industry meet tons of data that contain the keys to insight into new business opportunities.
+Big Data is one of the most popular topics in society nowadays.
+Almost every industry meets tons of data every day, and the keys to insight into new business opportunities are hidden in those data.
 Thus, as someone who can play with data professionally, a data analyst/scientist/consultant is widely needed.
-My career goal is to be a professional in the data area, and I find myself interested in communicating with others, thus working in the HR department as a data analyst may be a good choice for me.
-In this project, I want to stand in the HR position to understand the factors that lead a person to leave the current job and try to predict whether a given candidate will leave the current job.
+My career goal is to be a professional in the data area, and I also find myself interested in communicating with others, thus working in the HR department as a data analyst may be a good choice for me.
+In this project, I want to stand in the HR position to understand the factors that lead a person to leave the current job, and try to predict whether a given candidate will leave the current job.

 ## The data set:
 I get this data set from the Kaggle database, the link is https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists.
 This dataset